d-j-e/SNPPar/README.md

 </p>

 # Important Note
-SNPPar is very accurate (evidence in SNPPar_test very soon!), BUT calls where the ancestor is the root node ('N1') are arbituarly assigned - As such, the tree has no homoplasic events (parallel, convergent, or revertant) mapped to root node, though the total number of SNPs is estimated using the ratio of the distance to the child nodes of 'N1'.
+SNPPar is very accurate (evidence in SNPPar_test very soon!), BUT calls where the ancestor is the root node ('N1') are arbituarly assigned - As such, the output trees have no homoplasic events (parallel, convergent, or revertant) mapped to root node, though the total number of SNPs on each branch is estimated using the ratio of the distance to the child nodes of 'N1'.

 When a homoplasic event does occur at the root node and is removed, if there is only one other mutation event at the same SNP position, that mutation event is *not* removed from the tree.
 Keep this in mind when interpreting the tree output.